pushkarskiyrodion/store/README.md

 + Device Catalog: Browse and explore a diverse range of devices.
 + Favorites: Add products to your favorites list for quick access.
 + Shopping Cart: Build your shopping cart and proceed to checkout.
++ Authentication: Includes an authentication feature for user login and sign up.
++ User Cabinet: Users can now change their information in the user cabinet.
++ Purchasing and Buying Forms: Improved forms for a smoother purchasing process.
 + Local Storage: All your selections are saved in your local storage for persistent user experience.
 + Redux State Management: Utilizes Redux for efficient state management.
-+ React Components: Developed using React components for modularity and reusability.
-+ TypeScript: Written in TypeScript for improved code quality and maintainability.
-+ SCSS: Styled using SCSS for a clean and organized UI.

 ## Getting Started
 Prerequisites